cgungaloo/crud_api_CF/README.md

 ## Introduction

-As part of my onboarding to a finance client I was required to learn some AWS skills.
-I have only dabbled with AWS as a hobby and never used it directly on a project.
+As part of my onboarding to a financial services client, I needed to expand my AWS skill set as I've only previously has limited exposure to AWS services (Cloud formation, lambdas etc).

-To up skill for this role I created a REST API using AWS resources and deployed it into a VPC via Cloud formation.
+To up skill for this role I created a REST API CRUD application using AWS resources and deployed it into a VPC via Cloud formation.

-This post goes into the Technologies I used and the implementation.
+This post goes into the technologies I used and the implementation.

 Ive tried to implement a solution that automates as much as possible as well as build an API that us unit tested.
 I encourage you to go through the repo and explore the implementation.